-Dr. Smith is a skilled oral surgeon who can perform a broad scope of oral and maxillofacial surgery procedures on patients of all ages.
-Like every patient who visits Greater Columbus Oral Surgery & Dental Implants, your child will receive the highest standard of care at our state-of-the-art practice in Grove City, OH.
+Dr. Smith and Dr. Stern are skilled oral surgeons who can perform a broad scope of oral and maxillofacial surgery procedures on patients of all ages.
+Like every patient who visits Greater Columbus Oral Surgery & Dental Implants, your child will receive the highest standard of care at our state-of-the-art practice in Grove City and Powell, OH.

 Wisdom Teeth Removal Cost

 Greater Columbus Oral Surgery & Dental Implants provides the highest standard of care and strives to achieve the best oral surgery outcomes for their patients.
 The total cost of your wisdom teeth removal treatment will be determined by several factors, such as how many teeth are to be removed, if they are impacted or exposed, anesthesia selection, and insurance coverage.

 We make sure that the oral and maxillofacial surgery services we perform at Greater Columbus Oral Surgery & Dental Implants are as affordable as possible.
 We accept many forms of payment and insurance plans to provide oral surgery care at a cost that is reasonable.
 Please visit our Financial & Insurance Options page to learn more.

 To gain the most accurate cost estimate of your treatment, please call our office and request an appointment with Dr. Smith or Dr. Stern.

 Investing in Your Oral Health